sammck/tp-hub/README.md

   It has the wonderful quality of automatically provisioning/deprovisioning reverse-proxy policy for services in docker containers when they are launched, modified, or stopped--based solely on configuration info attached to the container's docker labels.
 Once traefik is launched it generally never needs to be explicitly managed again.
-Traefik also automatically provisions private keys and SSL certificates (using lets-encrypt) for services as they are needed, and terminates HTTPS entrypoints so your service containers only need to implement HTTP.
+Traefik can also automatically provisions private keys and SSL certificates (using lets-encrypt) for services as they are needed, and terminates HTTPS entrypoints so your service containers only need to implement HTTP (tp-hub does not use this capability, as Cloudflare is used to terminate SSL connections).).
   Traefik provides a web-based dashboard to view status and information related to the reverse-proxy.
   Traefik reverse-proxy has wide adoption, is open-source and free to use.